Aerial Lift Operator Safety

 • How to avoid common dangers in the work area.
 It is vital to keep your employees safe by educating them about potential safety risks in their work environment.

 • Proper loading and unloading of hardware.
 The size and complexity of aerial lifts can make even setting up the equipment dangerous for inexperienced workers.
-All jobsite employees should be trained on best practices of unloading lifts to begin work and loading them back for transportation.
+All jobsite employees should be trained on best practices for unloading lifts to begin work and loading them back for transportation.

 Do not use aerial lifts (or any construction equipment) under the influence of drugs or alcohol.
-Accidents happen without these influences, so adding either of these to the mix increases risk for the operator and co-workers.
+Accidents happen without these influences, so adding either of these to the mix increases the risk for the operator and co-workers.

 In addition to drugs and alcohol, just fooling around and practical jokes can put you and co-workers at risk.
 Keep it out of the work zone altogether.
 Make sure you are giving your full attention and focus to operating the aerial lift and following all safety precautions.

 The aerial lift should be inspected prior to use.
-Regardless of what type you are using, there are a variety of cords, pulleys, cables and chains that work together to make the lift work.
+Regardless of what type you are using, there are a variety of cords, pulleys, cables, and chains that work together to make the lift work.
 They should be visually inspected to make sure that nothing is loose or out of place.
-Tires, wheels and casters should also be visually inspected &#; a solid foundation is essential to safely moving aerial lifts, so it is important that the tires and wheels are in good shape.
-The lift controls should be tested on site before anyone gets on the platform or in the bucket to ensure everything is working properly.
+Tires, wheels, and casters should also be visually inspected – a solid foundation is essential to safely moving aerial lifts, so it is important that the tires and wheels are in good shape.
+The lift controls should be tested on-site before anyone gets on the platform or in the bucket to ensure everything is working properly.
 If something seems to be malfunctioning or damaged, the aerial lift should not be used.

-Almost all aerial lifts come with some sort of safety features built in, whether they are hydraulic, mechanical or electrical.
+Almost all aerial lifts come with some sort of safety features built in, whether they are hydraulic, mechanical, or electrical.
 Overriding these safety features is not recommended under any circumstances.
 These features were put in place by the manufacturer for your safety and should not be overridden.

-Beware of using an aerial lift in an area with poor ventilation.
+Beware of Using an Aerial Lift in an Area with Poor Ventilation

-In addition to all of these general aerial lift operator safety measures, there are additional safety measures that should be taken for the specific type of lift you&#;re working with.
+In addition to all of these general aerial lift operator safety measures, there are additional safety measures that should be taken for the specific type of lift you're working with.
 Scissor lifts and boom lifts work differently, and while they share some safety precautions, they also have some of their own.

 Scissor Lift Safety Tips

 When scissor lifts are elevated, they are very tall and narrow, making them susceptible to tipping over if they are not stabilized and/or moved properly.
 The first step to preventing the lift from tipping over is to ensure it is on firm, stable, level ground.
 The base needs to have a strong, even foundation to support the lift when it is elevated.
-If you don&#;t have the most level ground to work with, make sure you&#;re using brakes and wheel chocks, as necessary &#; especially on an incline.
+If you don't have the most level ground to work with, make sure you're using brakes and wheel chocks, as necessary – especially on an incline.

-The second step is to make sure you&#;re only operating a scissor lift outside in weather conditions it can handle.
+The second step is to make sure you're only operating a scissor lift outside in weather conditions it can handle.
 Since it is very tall and slender in an elevated position, you want to avoid using it in windy conditions.
 It may seem like it would take a lot to push a scissor lift over, but the reality is a good gust of wind can do it.
 Not sure what the limit is?
-Don&#;t worry, the user&#;s manual will give you a limit, but it&#;s usually a maximum of 28 miles per hour.
+Don't worry, the user's manual will give you a limit, but it's usually a maximum of 28 miles per hour.

-Wind isn&#;t the only thing that can have enough force to tip a scissor lift over, which brings us to our third step &#; make sure the scissor lift is out of the way of other equipment.
+Wind isn’t the only thing that can have enough force to tip a scissor lift over, which brings us to our third step – make sure the scissor lift is out of the way of other equipment.
 If you are working in tight quarters, this may mean alternating activity with other construction equipment and workers.
-This can be an inconvenience, especially when you are on a tight schedule, but it&#;s worth it to avoid the risk of equipment bumping into a scissor lift, causing it to tip over.
+This can be an inconvenience, especially when you are on a tight schedule, but it’s worth it to avoid the risk of equipment bumping into a scissor lift, causing it to tip over.

-The final precautionary step you can take to prevent your scissor lift from tipping over is to avoid moving while operating a scissor lift in an upright position &#; no matter how small the distance.
+The final precautionary step you can take to prevent your scissor lift from tipping over is to avoid moving while operating a scissor lift in an upright position – no matter how small the distance.
 Some models may permit a certain level of movement with it in a partially elevated position, but never make any assumptions.
-Always make sure you consult the manufacturer&#;s owner manual so you aren&#;t putting anyone in danger.
+Always make sure you consult the manufacturer’s owner manual so you aren't putting anyone in danger.

-Beware of collapsing.
+Beware of Collapsing

-While it is rare, it&#;s worth noting that scissor lifts can be unstable in another way: It&#;s possible that they can collapse.
-There are safety features built into these aerial lifts to ensure this doesn&#;t happen, and those features should be tested and maintained as needed &#; never bypassed.
+While it is rare, it's worth noting that scissor lifts can be unstable in another way: It’s possible that they can collapse.
+There are safety features built into these aerial lifts to ensure this doesn’t happen, and those features should be tested and maintained as needed – never bypassed.
 Why would you bypass a safety feature?
 Sometimes bypassing a safety feature could give you the ability to move the piece of equipment more quickly and conveniently.
 While there may be temporary benefits, the risks involved are not worth it.

 In addition to the risks of tipping over and collapsing, there is also a risk of falling from the work platform when it is elevated.
 The mid and top rails are meant to protect workers from falling, but they are not meant to be climbed on or sat upon.
 The first step in preventing falls from scissor lifts is to make sure these rails are securely in place.